bluekitchen/btstack/platforms/arduino/docs/docs/tutorial.md

     Device discovered: D0:39:72:CD:83:45, RSSI -55
     Device discovered: D0:39:72:CD:83:45, RSSI -55

-This examples listens for BLE Advertisements and prints the Bluetooth BD_ADDR (similar to a Wifi MAC) address and the received signal strength.
-For iBeacons, also the Major and Minor ID as well as the iBeacon UUID is shown.
+This example listens for BLE Advertisements and prints the Bluetooth BD_ADDR (similar to a WiFi MAC) address and the received signal strength.
+For iBeacons, also the Major ID, the Minor ID and the iBeacon UUID are shown.

-Please have a look at the other [examples](../examples/generated.md), too.
+Please have a look at the other [examples](../examples/generated/), too.